Resident Handbook

 Resident Responsibilities

 Rules and regulations are necessary for the smooth functioning of any community.
-Every resident has the right to an environment in which he/she can study, socialize, and live comfortably.
+Every resident has the right to an environment in which they can study, socialize, and live comfortably.
 There are three basic principles involved in achieving this:

-- Demonstrate care about yourself.
+• Demonstrate care about yourself.

-- Demonstrate care about and consideration of others.
+• Demonstrate care about and consideration of others.

-- Respect others and University Village property.
+• Respect others and University property.

 Living in the University Village community is a unique opportunity.
-The rules and regulations of the Department of Housing and Residential Education are in place for the safety of our residents and to ensure that our community is conducive to studying and sleeping.
+The rules and regulations are in place for the safety of our residents and to ensure that our community is conducive to studying and sleeping.

 Community living requires each member of the community to be a good neighbor.
 By signing the housing contract, residents agree to make themselves aware of and abide by all the policies, rules, and regulations indicated therein.
 The Department of Housing and Residential Education reserves the right to cancel the housing contract of any resident due to the inability or refusal of the resident to adjust to the concept and requirement of living in a student residence environment.